-Without a Network Layer, applications would have to be developed for specific layer two types, therefore they could only communicate with other applications developed for the same layer two type.
+Without a Network Layer, applications would have to be developed for specific layer two types, therefore they could only communicate with other applications developed for that same layer two type.
 Moreover, the layer two implementation would have to be the same (the same local network).

-The network layer (layer three) has the ability to adapt itself and use different layer two types.
-By doing so it will be able to transfer data from one layer two type network to another layer two type network.
+The network layer (layer three) has the ability to adapt itself and use different layer two types for the purpose of transporting its packets.
+By doing so it's able to transfer data from one layer two network to another layer two network, even if they are of different types.